nimbomx/twilio-demo-api-laravel8/README.md

 All vendor phones were hard coded to a demo twilio phone, so if you need to change it for a real one, you can changeit with a single click over the number, end then "intro key" to save the changes.

 ### Twilio config
-To configure Twilio, it is necessary to click on the dropdown with the user's email.
+To configure Twilio, it is necessary to click on the top right dropdown button.
 A modal will appear with the twilio fields.
-(The information will be stored in data class so it is highly recommended to destroy the configuration when you finish using the demo)
+(The information will be stored in data base so it is highly recommended to destroy the configuration when you finish using the demo)

 ### Call status tracking
 It is possible to track the status of the call from the chrome console.